gallolabs/web-surfer/README.md

 ## Todo

-1) Resolve import on $call call instead of init
+- Resolve import on $call call instead of init
+- Add URI sha1 check to ensure a resource has not changed ?
+Or another way to manage contracts/trust ?
-1) Add contracts for inputs/output, etc
+- Add contracts zod for inputs/output, etc
-2) Use @gallolabs/application on top
+- Use @gallolabs/application on top
-4) Create Browserless alternative for the need
+- Create Browserless alternative for the need

 ## Help